Ong-Zheng-HAN/sg-budget-2026-nlp/README.md

 Make sure Lawrence Wong Speech.txt is in the same folder as the notebook

-Run all cells in 2026 Budget Speech Analysis_EDITED.ipynb
+Run all cells in 2026 Budget Speech Analysis.ipynb